 This site run by Johns Hopkins University provides information for the “global health community” in order to improve the health of women and families around the world.
 Their resources for trainers & educators include reference manuals, case studies, role plays, ice breakers and more.

-The NAZ Foundation’s mission is to raise awareness to prevent the spread of HIV/AIDS and providing support to those affected by it, with sensitivity and confidentiality.
-Naz Foundtion works with men who have sex with men, truckers, women and children.
-It runs the only care home for HIV Positive women and children in New Delhi.
+The Naz Foundation Trust’s mission is to raise awareness to prevent the spread of HIV and AIDS and provide support to those affected by it, with sensitivity and confidentiality.
+Naz Foundtion Trust works with men who have sex with men, truckers, women and children.
+It runs the only care home for HIV-positive women and children in New Delhi.
 Its work involves prevention strategies, care and support, research, and advocacy.
 Issues around advocacy include collaborating with several NGOs in India calling for the repeal of anti-sodomy laws.

 This site has information about sexual health and other aspects of sexuality, such as ‘Decision Making’ and ‘Intimacy and Relationships’.
 You can also submit a question to their sexuality experts.